majk-p/hacking-macropad-scala/slides/slides.md

 <v-clicks>

 - We could just have a program that reacts directly to the keyboard input events
-- And make the system ignore the input everywhere else outside our program
+- And make the system ignores the input everywhere else outside our program

 </v-clicks>